 A.R.S. § 42-5061(A)(2): (Deduction Code 615) Transporting for hire persons traveling in air commerce by aircraft is not subject to transaction privilege tax if taxation of the business is preempted by federal law.
-In FY 2015, businesses deducted an estimated \$32.3 for this deduction.
-Had the transactions been taxable, they would have generated \$1.6 million in tax.
+Data is not releasable for FY 2018.